Bios4Biol/intronSeeker/README.md

 2. Search splice events in bam file using CIGAR string.

-3. Write a GFF file of intron candidate.
+3. Write a file of intron candidats.

 How to install ?
 ----------------